cardillan/mindcode/doc/syntax/optimizations/EXPRESSION-OPTIMIZATION.markdown

 The `read` and `write` instructions accessing variables in current processor using a constant name are replaced with a `set` instruction accessing the processor variable directly.

 > [!IMPORTANT]
-> This optimization ensures the creation of the corresponding processor variable, as it includes its name in the `set` instruction.
+> This optimization causes the creation of the corresponding processor variable, as it includes its name in the `set` instruction.
 Since the `read` and `write` instructions' behavior depends on whether the target variable exists in the processor or not, this optimization may alter the behavior of the program.
 For this reason, this optimization is only performed on `advanced` level.

 Example: